Chengdu J-20: Flight testing

-On 10 December 2010, the first J-20 prototype was observed undertaking high speed taxiing tests around the Chengdu Aircraft Design Institute (CADI) facilities before the maiden flight.
+On 10 December 2010, the first J-20 prototype was observed undertaking high-speed taxiing tests around the Chengdu Aircraft Design Institute (CADI) facilities before the maiden flight.

 On 11 January 2011, the first J-20 prototype (numbered "2001") made its first flight, lasting about 15 minutes, with a Chengdu J-10B serving as the chase aircraft.
 After the successful flight, a ceremony was held, attended by the pilot, Li Gang, Chief Designer Yang Wei and General Li Andong, Deputy-Director of General Armaments.
 On 17 April 2011, a second test flight of an hour and 20 minutes took place.
 On 5 May 2011, a 55-minute test flight was held that included retraction of the landing gear.
 On 26 February 2012, the first prototype J-20 performed various low-altitude maneuvers.

 On 10 May 2012, the second prototype (numbered "2002") underwent high-speed taxiing tests, and flight testing that began later that month.
 On 20 October 2012, photographs of the prototype with open compartment doors and a modified pitot tube emerged, suggesting the possible inclusion of radar or sensors.
 In March 2013, images of the side weapon bays appeared, displaying a missile launch rail.

 On 16 January 2014, the third J-20 prototype was revealed, showing new intakes, embedded engine nozzles, and stealth coating, as well as redesigned vertical stabilizers, and an Electro-Optical Targeting System.
 This particular aircraft, numbered "2011", performed its maiden flight on 1 March 2014 and is said to represent the initial pre-serial standard.

 By the end of 2014, three more pre-serial prototypes were flown, each with incremental improvements to the design.
 The fourth prototype "2012" was tested on 26 July 2014, sharing many similarities with the "2011".
 This pair of aircraft was reportedly powered by AL-31FM2 engines.
 The fifth prototype, numbered "2013", took off on 29 November 2014.
 Three weeks later, number "2015" made its maiden flight on 19 December 2014, indicating rapid construction capability.
 Both prototypes featured retractable aerial refueling probes and infrared-suppression engine nozzles.
 The sixth prototype "2015" featured a slight alteration to tail booms, suggesting the installation of rear-facing sensors.
-Chinese Air Force also modified an airliner to serve as the AESA radar test-bed for the J-20 program.
+PLAAF also modified an airliner to serve as the AESA radar test-bed for the J-20 program.